keyber-inc/flutter_admin_scaffold/README.md

 # flutter_admin_scaffold

-A scaffold class with a sidebar.
+A scaffold class with a sidebar that works with a appBar.

 <img width=100% alt="example.gif" src="https://user-images.githubusercontent.com/13707135/98013864-4044fa00-1e3e-11eb-928a-d20a80216a17.gif">